hibernating-rhinos/RavenFS/Docs/markdown/synchronization/how-it-works.markdown

 RavenFS has been designated to work with large files.
 By nature performing some synchronizations can take quite long time.
 Especially in the case when a new file has been uploaded and then the server has to transfer the entire file to other nodes.
 This makes that possible synchronization failures might be caused by network problems or restarts of destination servers.
 Also the destination server can go down for a long period of time.

-RavenFS ensures that every file change will be reflected on the desination even though any failure has occured or the remote server has been not available.
+RavenFS ensures that every file change will be reflected on the destination even though any failure has occured or the remote server has been not available.
 In order to make sure that no update was missed it uses the following mechanism:

 ###Tracking last ETag
 Every successful synchronization on the destination side stores an ETag number of already synchronized file.
-If the source determines what files require the synchronization it ask the destination about last ETag seen from that server.
+If the source determines what files require the synchronization it asks the destination about last ETag seen from that server.
 ETags used in RavenFS are sequential, so we just need to synchronize files with greater ETag that last seen.

 ###Confirmations
 Every synchronization must be confirmed.
 After a synchronization cycle the source stores what files was synchronized.
-In next cycle it asks the destionation about status of the already acomplished synchronizations.
+In next cycle it asks the destination about status of the already acomplished synchronizations.
 If the synchronization failed the file is synchronized again.

 ###Periodic running
 The synchronization task runs every 10 minutes.